Selling vs Administrating

 Increased Administrative Tasks

-In many sales organizations—internal or external—the trend has been to reduce staff and automate.
-At the same time, the number of communications channels we use on a daily basis has grown to webinars, emails, texts, phone, including face to face contact.
+In many sales organizations—internal or external—the trend has been to reduce staff and to automate tasks.
+At the same time, the number of communications channels we use has grown to webinars, emails, texts, phone, and face-to-face contact.
 In addition, volume of communications has increased exponentially.

 We all know how many emails are typically received per customer, per week.
-They add up to hundreds (and thousands) of communications each week.
+They add up to hundreds (and thousands) of communications.
 It can take an overwhelming amount of time to manage and respond to each one.

 Increased Resellers’ Demands and Needs